junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Introduced in House
 - 2011-05-26 — Referred to the House Committee on Natural Resources.
+- 2011-06-02 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2011-06-03 — Subcommittee Hearings Held.
+- 2011-07-20 — Committee Consideration and Mark-up Session Held.
+- 2011-07-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2011-07-20 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2011-10-14 — Placed on the Union Calendar, Calendar No. 164.
+- 2011-10-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-248.
+- 2011-10-14 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-248.